In Kyoto

 Tenjuan in fall season

 The Tenjuan Garden is adorned with maple trees that turn bright shades of red in the fall.
 The intensity of the color of the maple leaves varies depending on the amount of sunlight they receive.
 Because the garden faces east, the maple trees are exposed to different amounts of sunlight, creating a unique gradient of autumn colors that is characteristic of this garden.
-The peak season for viewing the maple leaves is usually mid to late November.
+The peak season for viewing the maple leaves is usually from late November to early December.

 Summer Season (Early June to Late July)